scrogster/SLL_2016/README.md

 [https://sourceforge.net/projects/mcmc-jags/files/](https://sourceforge.net/projects/mcmc-jags/files/)

-## The *Makefile* scropts all required steps to format the data, fit the statistical model and generate the tables and figures.
+The *Makefile* scripts all required steps to format the data, fit the statistical model and generate the tables and figures.

 ```
 make